Green Aare Walk

 Discovering Bern’s local mountain

-On the Gurten (or “Güsche”, as the locals call it), families can find everything they need for a little adventure near the city: a spectacular ride on the funicular, a large outdoor playground (with a train!), and a family-friendly restaurant.
+On the Gurten, families can find everything they need for a little outdoor adventure not far from the city: a spectacular ride on the funicular, a large outdoor playground (with a train!), and a family-friendly restaurant.
 Before heading up, however, we recommend you visit the Gurten website to see if the hugely popular miniature train runs on that day.
-But even if it doesn’t: thanks to the ball path and the playground, little lake Gurten and the small cars ("Kids Cars"), the toboggan run and the observation tower, there's plenty to see and experience on Bern's local mountain.
-If you feel like having a snack and refuelling, head over to the self-service restaurant.
-It has a playroom for the kids, allowing the grown-ups a quick coffee break on the terrace.
+But even if it doesn’t: thanks to the ball path, the playground, little “Lake Gurten”, the "Kids Cars", the toboggan run and the observation tower, there’s plenty to see and experience on Bern’s local mountain.
+And if you get hungry from all the playing and running around, just head over to the family-friendly self-service restaurant.

 Onward and upward

-What’s the best way to discover a town?
-We know something better than just plain old walking around: playing as you go!
-“Spiel dich durch Burgdorf” is a fun visitor’s experience in the pretty town in the Emmental valley.
-A backpack filled with games and a map can be picked up either at the tourist office or at the “Chrigu Beck” bakery, and off you go: The map takes the players to 25 stations that require skills, tactics, stamina, and fairness.
-Playing on a barrel, making music with marbles, or a cake game that will leave your mouth watering – “Spiel dich durch Burgdorf” is the perfect activity on an entertaining outing with your kids, godchild, or grandchildren.
+What’s the best way to explore a town?
+By playing!
+The Ludotrail “Spiel dich durch Burgdorf” is a fun visitor’s experience in the pretty town in the Emmental valley.
+Pick up a backpack with games and a map at the tourist office or at the Berchtold Hotel, and you’re ready to go: The map takes the players to over 20 stations that require skills, tactics, stamina, and fairness.
+Play on a barrel, arrange pizza toppings, and make music with marbles – “Spiel dich durch Burgdorf” is the perfect family activity.
 And if one isn’t enough: “Spiel dich durch” is also available in Langnau!

 Comicweg Langnau (Langnau Comic Book Trail)